Jako/AjaxUpload/docs/index.md

 # AjaxUpload

 AjaxUpload is an extra package for MODx Revolution.
-It displays an upload button for uploading multiple files with progress counter.
-The upload queue could be filled and saved by Formit hooks.
-The uploaded files could be attached to the FormIt mails.
+It displays an upload area for uploading multiple files.
+The upload queue can be filled and saved by Formit hooks.
+The uploaded files can be attached to the FormIt mails and deleted after the form submission.

 ### Requirements

 * MODX Revolution 2.8+
-* PHP 7.2+
+* PHP 7.4+

 ### Features

-* Generate an upload button for uploading multiple files with progress counter.
+* Generate an upload area for uploading multiple files.
-* Works well in FF3.6+, Safari4+, Chrome and falls back to hidden iframe based upload in other browsers
-* Uploaded files and generated thumbnails gets random filenames to avoid hotlinking uploaded not published files.
+* Uploaded files gets random filenames to avoid hotlinking uploaded not published files.
-* Automatic thumbnail generation for uploaded jpeg, png and gif files.
-* FormIt hooks to prefill the upload queue, read the upload queue after form submission and attach the uploaded files to FormIt mails.
+* FormIt hooks to prefill the upload queue, read the upload queue after form submission, attach the uploaded files to FormIt mails and delete them afer the form submission.

 ### License